tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

 ## Introduction

-This guide will explain how to install NixOS on the internal NVMe drive of an M1/Pro/Max Mac using a customized version of the official installer, then boot it using GRUB without the help of another computer.
+This guide will explain how to install NixOS on the internal NVMe drive of an M1/Pro/Max Mac using a customized version of the official installer, then boot it without the help of another computer.
 Perusing this guide might also be useful to users of other distros.

 #### Warning